umctec/teste-front/README.md

 - Use test server data;

 ## Recommendations
-- Use vue-cli to create your project;
+- Use vue-cli or create-react-app to create your project;
 - All the assets you need is in `/assets/` directory;
 - Use any additional library;